VivekGhevriya/JavaPractice/src/README.md

 ## What is Programming?
--It is a set of instruction,which is written in various languages,which tell machine to perform a specific task.
+- It is a set of instruction,which is written in various languages,which tell machine to perform a specific task.

 ## JAVA
--It is a high-level,Object-Oriented,class-based programming language.
+- It is a high-level,Object-Oriented,class-based programming language.

 ## What is High-level programming language?
--A language easy to understand for programmer but not for machine it requires to comverts into machine understable language.
+- A language easy to understand for programmer but not for machine it requires to comverts into machine understable language.
 Machine only understand binary(0's and 1's).

 ## How to coverts high level to binary code?
--A programme which converts Source code into MACHINE CODE.It's called Compiler or interpreter.
+- A programme which converts Source code into MACHINE CODE.It's called Compiler or interpreter.

-###Compiler
+##Compiler
--It converts the entire code at once and execute and it is faster than interpreter.
+- It converts the entire code at once and execute and it is faster than interpreter.

 ### Interpreter
--It reads code line by line and execute it.it is slower.
+- It reads code line by line and execute it.it is slower.

 ##  How JAVA is compiled and interpreted language?
 -It first converts(by compiler) java file(ABC.java) into byte code (ABC.class) and then interpreter reads byte code line by line and execute it.